-- the relevant document has been annulled by stamping in the framework of the Interreg IPA CBC Italy-Albania-Montenegro Programme.
-The used stamp must bear at least the following information: - The information that the expenditure has been co-funded by the Interreg IPA CBC Italy-Albania-Montenegro Programme; - o The number and the title (acronym) of the project; - The amount ascribed to the project; - The reporting date;
+- they comply with the requirements of applicable tax and social security legislation; - they are reasonable, justified, and comply with the principle of sound financial management, in particular regarding economy and efficiency; - they incurred in accordance with the relevant EU legislation, Programme rules and national legislation, and other relevant documents (e.g. Financing Agreement); - they are not double funded (i.e. they are not financed from other sources under the Union Funds or other Funds); - the relevant document has been annulled by stamping in the framework of the Programme.
+The used stamp must bear at least the following information: - The information that the expenditure has been co-funded by the Interreg IPA South Adriatic Programme; - The number and the title (acronym) of the project; - The amount ascribed to the project; - The reporting date;